adamsilver/fdpb/03-Book-A-Flight.md

 ## Summary

-This chapter picked up where we left off from chapter 2 by continuing to use One Thing Per Page screen space to design innovative and helpful interfaces for booking a flight online.
-We also used the summary pattern and smart defaults to reduce friction where possible.

-But, crucially, we broke new ground in designing progressively-enhanced, custom form components:
+This chapter picked up where we left off from chapter 2 by continuing to use One Thing Per Page, giving us the space to design innovative and helpful interfaces for booking a flight.
+Crucially, we broke new ground by designing the following progressively-enhanced, custom form components:

-- Autocomplete to make selection from a long list fast.
+- Autocomplete, to make selection from a long list fast.
-- Date picker, formatted as a calendar to make date finding easy.
+- Date picker, formatted as a calendar, to make date finding easy.
 - Stepper to make small adjustments to the amount of passengers effortless.
 - Seat chooser that makes picking seats as close to real life as possible.

 All of the components are fully inclusive.
-We made sure of this by designing them to be focusable and operable with the keyboard and screen readers.
+We made sure of this by designing them to be focusable and operable with keyboards and screen readers.
 We used ARIA attributes where necessary and ensured the components work well on small and big screens alike.

 Whilst each of these components were designed with a flight booking service in-mind, all of them are transferable to other problem domains such as booking a cinema ticket or a hotel room.